rich-iannone/sweet-data/README.md

 We're actively working on enhancing Sweet with:

-1. **Transformation history tracking**: Export transformation history as clean Python/Polars scripts for reproducible workflows
+1. Transformation history tracking: export transformation history as clean Polars/SQL code for your reproducible workflows
-2. Additional data format support (Excel, JSON, Arrow, etc.)
+2. Additional data format support (Excel, Arrow, etc.)
 3. Advanced transformation templates and snippets
-4. Integration with cloud data sources
-5. Export to multiple formats and destinations
-6. Enhanced branching and workflow management
+4. Branching and workflow management
-7. **Enhanced AI capabilities**: Expanding the AI assistant with more sophisticated analysis and visualization suggestions
+5. Enhanced AI capabilities: expanding the Sweet AI assistant with more sophisticated analysis and visualization suggestions

 If you have any ideas for features or improvements, don't hesitate to share them with us!
 We are always looking for ways to make Sweet better.